 Contingencies in a Purchase Offer

 In most purchase transactions things will go quite smoothly.
 However, you can’t always anticipate potential hurdles that may cause you to re-think your purchase.
-That is why you include specific conditions that must be met in order to proceed. these are called contingencies.
+That is why you include specific conditions that must be met in order to proceed, these are called contingencies.
+A conveyancing melbourne agency can handle all the legal and administrative legwork for you.

 The most common contingencies